10 Things You Should Never, Ever Say to Your Child’s Teacher

 “You don’t know what you’re doing.”

 Though you may not agree with a teaching methodology or assignment, teachers are well-trained in school to handle classroom discipline and become masters of their subject.
 Most schools require ongoing professional development and that teachers earn a Master’s degree at some point along the line.
 If you’re frustrated about curriculum, note that that is often something outside of a teacher’s jurisdiction anyway.
 Remember, teachers are working hard.
-Here are many ways they go above and beyond what they are contracted to do.

 “You look too young to be a teacher.”